Gravito-electromagnetic analogies

 \subsection{The relationship with the other GEM analogies}

-The analogy drawn in this section is between the electromagnetic fields and the electric and magnetic parts of the Weyl tensor: $\{E^{\alpha},\, B^{\alpha}\}\leftrightarrow\{\mathcal{E}^{\mu\nu},\,\mathcal{H}^{\mu\nu}\}$.
-It is clear, from the discussion of the physical meaning of $\{\mathbb{E}^{\mu\nu},\,\mathbb{H}^{\mu\nu}\}$ in Sec.~\ref{sec:Tidal tensor analogy}, and from the discussion in Sec.~\ref{sec:3+1} of the dynamical gravitational counterparts of $\{E^{\alpha},\, B^{\alpha}\}$, that this analogy is a purely formal one.
-It draws a parallelism between electromagnetic fields, whose dynamical gravitational analogues are the GEM inertial fields $\{\vec{G},\vec{H}\}$ of Sec.~\ref{sec:3+1}, with gravitational \emph{tidal} fields, which are the physical analogues \emph{not} of $\{E^{\alpha},\, B^{\alpha}\}$, but instead of the electromagnetic \emph{tidal} tensors $\{E_{\alpha\beta,\ }B_{\alpha\beta}\}$ (which, for an observer of fixed 4-velocity $U^{\alpha}$, are covariant derivatives of the $E^{\alpha}$ and $B^{\alpha}$ it measures), as shown in Sec.~\ref{sec:Tidal tensor analogy}.
-This sheds light on some conceptual difficulties in the literature regarding the physical content of the analogy and in particular the physical interpretation of the tensor $\mathcal{H}^{\mu\nu}$, see \cite{CHPreprint} for details.
-It is also of crucial importance for the correct understanding of physical meaning of the curvature invariants, and their implications on the motion of test particles, which is subject of detailed study in \cite{PaperInvariantes}.
+The analogy drawn in this section is between the electromagnetic fields and the electric and magnetic parts of the Weyl tensor: $\{E^{\alpha},\, B^{\alpha}\}\leftrightarrow\{\mathcal{E}_{\mu\nu},\,\mathcal{H}_{\mu\nu}\}$.
+It is clear, from the discussion of the physical meaning of $\{\mathbb{E}_{\mu\nu},\,\mathbb{H}_{\mu\nu}\}$ in Sec.~\ref{sec:Tidal tensor analogy}, and from the discussion in Sec.~\ref{sec:3+1} of the dynamical gravitational counterparts of $\{E^{\alpha},\, B^{\alpha}\}$, that this analogy is a purely formal one.
+It draws a parallelism between electromagnetic fields (whose dynamical gravitational analogues are the GEM inertial fields $\{\vec{G},\vec{H}\}$ of Sec.~\ref{sec:3+1}), with gravitational \emph{tidal} fields, which, as shown in Sec.~\ref{sec:Tidal tensor analogy}, are the physical analogues \emph{not} of $\{E^{\alpha},\, B^{\alpha}\}$, but instead of the electromagnetic \emph{tidal} tensors $\{E_{\mu\nu,\ }B_{\mu\nu}\}$ (these, in an inertial frame, are \emph{derivatives} of the $E^{\alpha}$ and $B^{\alpha}$, cf. Eqs. (\ref{Eij1+3})-(\ref{Bi01+3})).
+This sheds light on some conceptual difficulties in the literature regarding the physical content of the analogy and in particular the physical interpretation of the tensor $\mathcal{H}_{\mu\nu}$, see \cite{CHPreprint} for details.
+It is also of crucial importance for the correct understanding of physical meaning of the curvature invariants, and their implications on the motion of test particles, which will be subject of detailed study elsewhere \cite{PaperInvariantes}.